 About the Department/ Benefits/ Salary Info

 The Roseville Fire Department is an all risk all hazard fire department.
-The department currently operates out of eight fire stations and serves a growing community of over 155,000 residents.
-The operations division is staffed with a total of 111 personnel spread across three shifts.
+The department currently operates out of nine fire stations and serves a growing community of over 150,000 residents.
+The operations division is staffed with a total of 111 suppression personnel spread across three shifts.
 In 2024, the department responded to 20,368 calls for service.

 The department has a cross staffed Hazardous Materials Task Force, Rescue Task Force and Tactical Medic program.
 There are a number of specialty programs and collateral assignments available to those interested.
 The Roseville Fire Department is a non-transporting agency.